nadamaher1/Fraud_Detection-/README.md

 Financial fraud is a critical challenge for businesses, costing billions annually.
 This project addresses the need to:
 - Automatically identify fraudulent transactions in real-time
 - Reduce manual review workload
-- Minimize false positives that frustrate legitimate customers
+- Reduce incorrect flags that impact customers
 - Provide explainable predictions for compliance and auditing

 ---